magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 nil
 ```

-As you know, when evaluated in boolean context, in CLJ/CLJS `nil` is
+As you know, when evaluated in boolean context, `nil` is like
-like `false`.
+`false`.
 I would prefer that the last expression would returned
 `false`, but I can live with it.

 ## Digression about corner cases